-Students will write four formal essays: a contextual analysis, a classical argument, a rhetorical analysis, and a persuasive argument.
-Each essay will go through at least one revision before receiving a grade.
+Throughout the course, students will write a variety of essays that may involve a contextual analysis, a classical argument, a rhetorical analysis, and a persuasive argument.
+The art of revision shall be applied to all essays written.
 Students will complete a number of informal and formal writing assignments.